CalebeEmerick/Reusable/README.md

 # Reusable
-Reusable makes easy register and dequeue cells and views.
+Reusable makes easy to register and dequeue cells and views.

 ## Instalation
   - If you use `xcworkspace`, just download and put the project inside it.